Emily Seebohm

 Emily Jane Seebohm, (born 5 June 1992) is an Australian retired swimmer and television personality.
 She has appeared at four Olympic Games between 2008 and 2021; and won three Olympic gold medals, five world championship gold medals and seven Commonwealth Games gold medals.

 In 2009, Seebohm was awarded the Medal of the Order of Australia.

 Seebohm appeared as a contestant in the 8th season of the Australian version of I'm a Celebrity...Get Me Out of Here! in January 2022.
 Later the same year, she competed on The Challenge: Australia, and in 2023 she competed on The Challenge: World Championship.
+In 2026 she took part in the celebrity version of the Channel 4 show SAS: Who Dares Wins, finishing as joint winner alongside Gabby Allen and Dani Dyer.

 Early life and education

 Seebohm was born on 5 June 1992 in Adelaide, South Australia.
 At age two, Seebohm and her family moved to Brisbane, Queensland so her mother Karen could coach swimming.
 Her father John Seebohm was also an accomplished footballer in the SANFL, who played over 300 games for the Glenelg Tigers.
 Growing up, Seebohm attended St Joseph's Catholic Primary School, St Margaret's Anglican Girls School and St John Fisher College, a Catholic school for girls.